darve/hex-old/README.md

-### Wax
+### Hex

-A dead simple canvas app boilerplate.
-Uses Compass for SCSS compilation.
+Some hexagonal grid pathfinding stuff for a game I'm prototyping.